-The soprano recently completed two years as a resident artist with Portland Opera.
-While there, she sang a host of role debuts that include Adina in L’elisir d’amore, Johanna in Sweeney Todd, Elvira in L’italiana in Algeri, Papagena in Die Zauberflöte, Frasquita in Carmen, Adult Kim in Show Boat, and Ida in Die Fledermaus – while covering Adele.
-She sang prior performances of Papagena in Die Zauberflöte, Isabel – while also covering Mabel – in The Pirates of Penzance, and covered Soeur Constance in The Dialogues of the Carmelites with Opera Theater of Saint Louis, at which she has been both a Festival Artist and a Gerdine Young Artist.
+The soprano recently is a former resident artist of Portland Opera, at which she sang a host of role debuts that include Adina in L’elisir d’amore, Johanna in Sweeney Todd, Elvira in L’italiana in Algeri, Papagena in Die Zauberflöte, Frasquita in Carmen, Adult Kim in Show Boat, and Ida in Die Fledermaus – while covering Adele.
+She sang prior performances of Papagena in Die Zauberflöte, Isabel – while also covering Mabel – in The Pirates of Penzance, and covered Soeur Constance in The Dialogues of the Carmelites with Opera Theatre of Saint Louis, at which she has been both a Festival Artist and a Gerdine Young Artist.
 She joined the CoOperative Program as Marie in La fille du régiment and sang the Cat in Schuller’s The Fisherman and his Wife with Odyssey Opera and the Boston Modern Opera Project.

 On the concert stage, she has joined the Rhode Island Civic Chorale for the Angel in Respighi's Laude to the Nativity and Handel's Messiah.
 She sang Elvira in excerpts of L’italiana in Algeri with the Oregon Symphony and Violetta in excerpts of La traviata with the Metropolitan Youth Symphony.
-She sang her first performances of Cunegonde in an evening of concert excerpts from Candide at the Morton H. Meyerson Symphony Center in Dallas, Texas.
 With various Dallas-based chamber ensembles and orchestras, she has sung Fauré’s Requiem, Mozart’s Exsultate Jubilate, and Bach’s St. John Passion.
 In 2011, Katrina performed in the east coast premiere of Jake Heggie’s Pieces of 9/11 as the Girl Soprano, with Mr. Heggie at the piano.

 Ms. Galka is a three-time regional award winner in the Metropolitan Opera National Council Auditions.
 She is the first-place winner of the Mario Lanza Scholarship and has received further awards from the National Opera Association Vocal Competition, Marcello Giordani International Vocal Competition, and the Heida Hermanns International Vocal Competition.